Reduce, reuse, recycle.

 Clothing can be difficult to recycle when it reaches the end of its lifecycle.
 To help prevent clothing from ending up in the landfill, conserve what you have and only buy what you need.

 Worn out clothes and other fabrics with holes, tears and stains can be brought to Eco-Cycle's Center for Hard-to-Recycle Materials (CHaRM) for recycling.
 These items must be clean and 12 by 12 inches or larger.

-Check out Eco-Cycle's A to Z Guide to learn more about recycling and donating many common materials.
+Check out Eco-Cycle's A-Z Recycling Guide to learn more about recycling and donating many common materials.

 Shifting to Circularity

-Our community is working to build a circular economy, a holistic rethinking of how we produce, buy, use and discard materials.
+Our community is working to build a circular economy, a more sustainable system that rethinks how materials are produced, used and discarded.
 Circularity reduces our reliance on landfills and recycling by building systems that do not create waste in the first place.